what we’ve discovered

 How Are Bitcoin Ordinals NFTs Different from “Traditional” NFTs?

-While the first NFTs ever appeared on Bitcoin, Ordinals are somewhat different from NFTs on other blockchains, which are now considered “traditional”.
+While the first NFTs were on Bitcoin, NFTs on other blockchains, especially Ethereum, are now considered “traditional”.
+The Bitcoin NFTs differ from traditional NFTs in several ways.

 To start with, Bitcoin Ordinals NFTs can only be minted on the Bitcoin protocol, and all their data is stored on-chain.
 Meanwhile, traditional NFTs store all their large data off-chain.